echang15/empty/README.md

-code 4 good is awesome!
+code 4 good delaware is awesome!

-eric is awesome!
+eric is very awesome!